 You also won’t have to do all the marketing and leg work yourself without the benefit of connections and expertise.
 Hybrid publishers work closely with their authors, tailoring different promotional and marketing options to the needs of individual writers.
 Distribution assistance is also available so you don’t have to drive around in with a carload of books from state to state visiting every bookstore you can find, hoping they will stock your title.

 Hybrid publishing gives you the best of both worlds – the expertise of traditional publishing with the creative freedom of self-publishing.
 You benefit from the resources available through conventional publishing but have the advantage of quicker payments and higher royalties with hybrid book publishing.
-If you have any questions about how hybrid book publishing can help you, contact Dudley Court Press today for a free phone consultation.
+If you have any questions about how hybrid book publishing can help you, contact Dudley Court Press at email@example.com.